Every mom is a working mom.

 Breakfast is the most important meal of the day, they say.

-But for night owls like myself, it’s hard enough getting out of bed at a decent time.
-It took a while for my body to even wake up enough for breakfast.
+But for night owls like myself, it’s hard getting out of bed at a decent time and it takes a while for my body to even wake up enough for breakfast.

 But after my skin cancer diagnosis, I knew I needed to be serious about my nutrition.

 After some research, I settled on a Nutribullet for my breakfast needs.
 I can honestly say, this has been a game-changer.

 A handful of spinach, some frozen fruit, chia seeds and almond milk are my morning staples.

 It takes only a couple mins to throw together, 30 seconds to blend and cleanup is a breeze.